Cretaceous–Paleogene extinction event: Effects of impact

+The scientific consensus is that the asteroid impact at the K–Pg boundary left megatsunami deposits and sediments around the area of the Caribbean Sea and Gulf of Mexico, from the colossal waves created by the impact.
+These deposits have been identified in the La Popa basin in northeastern Mexico, platform carbonates in northeastern Brazil, in Atlantic deep-sea sediments, and in the form of the thickest-known layer of graded sand deposits, around 100 m, in the Chicxulub crater itself, directly above the shocked granite ejecta.
+The megatsunami has been estimated at more than 100 m tall, as the asteroid fell into relatively shallow seas; in deep seas it would have been 4.6 km tall.
+Fossiliferous sedimentary rocks deposited during the K–Pg impact have been found in the Gulf of Mexico area, including tsunami wash deposits carrying remains of a mangrove-type ecosystem, indicating that water in the Gulf of Mexico sloshed back and forth repeatedly after the impact; dead fish left in these shallow waters were not disturbed by scavengers.

 The re-entry of ejecta into Earth's atmosphere included a brief (hours-long) but intense pulse of infrared radiation, cooking exposed organisms.
 This is debated, with opponents arguing that local ferocious fires, probably limited to North America, fall short of global firestorms.
 This is the "Cretaceous–Paleogene firestorm debate".
 A paper in 2013 by a prominent modeler of nuclear winter suggested that, based on the amount of soot in the global debris layer, the entire terrestrial biosphere might have burned, implying a global soot-cloud blocking out the sun and creating an impact winter effect.
 If widespread fires occurred this would have exterminated the most vulnerable organisms that survived the period immediately after the impact.
+Experimental analysis suggests that any impact-induced wildfires were insufficient on their own to cause plant extinctions, and much of the thermal radiation generated by the impact would have been absorbed by the atmosphere and ejecta in the lower atmosphere.